J-M-Maxwell/Linearized-Stokes-Flow/README.md

-# Linearized-Stokes-Flow
+# Serial-Linearized-Stokes-Flow
-Numerical method for solving the Stokes Flow problem in serial.
+Numerical method for solving the Stokes Flow problem.